Little in size, yet white-hot…

 Where can you buy Peruvian white habaneros?

 This is one of the harder to find varieties of habanero pepper.
 Expect to spend some time seeking it out, unless you grow it yourself in your garden, as a container plant, or as edible ornamental landscaping.
-Peruvian white habanero seeds are widely available online for those with a green thumb.
+Peruvian white habanero seeds are widely available online (Amazon) for those with a green thumb.

 Yet, for all the difficulty to source, this is a very useful chili: unique and beautiful looks meet a fiery smoky sweetness.
 The Peruvian white habanero can beautify a garden and deliver big habanero flavor all in one.